 My non-writing work has revolved around children.
 Every job I’ve ever had has involved working with them, from selling pocket-money toys as a teenager on a Saturday market stall, to working as an assistant in the children’s library, then becoming a primary school teacher.
 I’d always loved writing, and writing for children felt like a natural progression of the jobs I’d worked at previously.
 And so I began my writing journey as a children’s author.

-In 2014, my debut children’s book, written under my real name, Wendy White, won the Tir nan-Og Award, and I went on to write three more books for children.
-When I later began writing an unsettling story intended for adults in the voice of a five-year-old, the idea of a pen name surfaced.
-It would make a distinction between my children’s fiction and my novels for adults.
-And so, with the publication of ‘Not Thomas’, Sara Gethin was created.
+In 2014, my debut children’s book, written under my real name, Wendy White, won the Tir nan-Og Award.
+When I later had a novel for adults accepted for publication – an unsettling story in the voice of a five-year-old – the idea of a pen name surfaced.
+By then I had written three more books for children, and so a change of name made a distinction between my children’s fiction and my writing for adults.
+With the publication of ‘Not Thomas’, Sara Gethin was created.

 Read on for more info about Wendy and Sara…

 I grew up in a council house – the very one I was born in – in Llanelli, an industrial town on the coast of west Wales.
 My dad worked in the local tinplate works and my mum looked after us children full-time.
-When I was seven, my parents achieved their hard-saved-for ambition and bought their own place, and my older brother, sister and I moved down the road to a smaller house with no central heating and an outdoor toilet.
+When I was seven, my parents achieved their hard-saved-for ambition and bought their own place.

-By the early 1970s, I was heading for secondary school and we’d had a toilet installed inside.
-Heating, though, was still on the wish-list.
+By the early 1970s, I was heading for secondary school.
 I adored books, and up until the moment I got distracted by boys, I visited the library every week, encouraged by my parents, borrowing as many books as I could and reading them as fast as possible.
 All that reading helped me get a place at the local grammar school, and after my A’levels I took a degree in Philosophy & Theology at Lampeter, a tiny Welsh university.

 I don’t remember why I chose that course – English was my real love